the-nutritionist-mcr/online/tnm-docs/docs/Application/Pages/choose-meals.md

 ## Number of meals

 Note that the number meals that a customer can pick is limited **per plan** across **both delivery days**.
 This can be a little confusing because it means that at any given time there are selections on a _different tab_ that will influence how many meals can be selected on the current tab.
-For example, on the screenshot above to work out how many meals can be selected on **current tab**
+For example, on the screenshot above to work out how many meals can be selected on the **current tab**

 - The `Micro` and `Ultra Micro` tabs are **not relevant**
 - The `Wednesday` button **is relevant**